 Except that isn’t what I found out when I looked into this.

 Twitter indicated those statistics were from John Guthrie, an honest and rigorous researcher.
-(Those statistics could be solid).
+(That meant to me that those statistics could be solid).

 But the source was a chapter from a book called Voice of Evidence.
-It’s a good book, but such books usually are not good sources for research evidence.
-Chapters in such books are not reviewed and edited as research.
+It’s a good book, but books aren't usually good sources for research evidence.
+Chapters are not reviewed and edited as research.

-The Guthrie and Humenick chapter aimed to would answer the question, “What motivates students to read?”
-Instead of a traditional qualitative literature review, they reported on a meta-analysis.
-Unfortunately, it was not reported like a research study for the most part.
-You can’t tell which studies were reviewed for instance, a real weakness.
+The Guthrie and Humenick chapter aimed to answer the question, “What motivates students to read?”
+Instead of a traditional qualitative literature review, they reported a meta-analysis.
+But it wasn't reported like a research study, so you can't tell which studies were included the analysis.

-They identified 22 relevant experimental studies which offered up 46 effect sizes on student choice and its impact on reading.
-Based on this analysis they concluded that when kids are allowed to choose what they want to read there are big boosts to reading motivation and achievement.
+They say that they included 22 experimental studies which offered up 46 effect sizes on student choice and its impact on reading.
+Based on this analysis they concluded that when kids are allowed to choose what they want to read there are big boosts to reading motivation and learning.

-The chapter discussed a handful of the meta-analyzed studies to illustrate their conclusions.
+The chapter discussed a few of the meta-analyzed studies to illustrate their conclusions.

 These descriptions surprised me.
-They weren’t so terrific for making this kind of judgment.
+They revealed studies that weren’t so terrific for making this kind of judgment.

-For example, one of the studies (McLoyd, 1979), had children examine 10 books and rate them in terms of how interesting they were.
+For example, one of them (McLoyd, 1979) had children examine 10 books and rate them in terms of interest.
 They then assigned half the children their first choices and the other half their last choices.